lemonase/lemonase.github.io/content/about-me.md

 ## Other hobbies

-Other things I enjoy learning about include: history, psychology, physics, geometry and philosophy, not necessarily in that order.
+Other things I enjoy learning about include: history, art, psychology, physics, geometry and philosophy, not necessarily in that order.

 ### PC Gaming

-I do enjoy playing PC games as well.
+I do enjoy assembling high-end (or even budget) PCs and playing games as well.
 You can find me on the following platforms

 - [Steam](https://steamcommunity.com/id/thatonepyro)

 - [PSN](https://psnprofiles.com/Old_Salty_Lemon)

-Another thing I love doing is building PC's.
-I put my first computer together when I was 12 and have basically been doing it for friends and myself ever since.

 ### Contact